EgoManiac/CopilotStudioMCPFix/README.md

 **Why it works:**
 1. Extracts only the SSE JSON payload
 2. Converts `id` to string
-3. Rebuilds compliant SSE output
+3. Rebuilds compliant output
-4. Correctly sets `text/event-stream` Content-Type

 ---

 ## What’s Still Missing?
 Better Tooling, Microsoft!

+If Microsoft want developers to build richer connectors, they need to invest in the basics:

-- **Line‑by‑line SSE logging** inside the connector
+- SSE support that just works
-- **Built‑in request/response inspector**
-- **Better compile‑time feedback** (e.g. catching `$` syntax errors early)
-- **Support for breakpoints** or output windows

-Even minimal call history or console logs could dramatically reduce dev frustration and errors.
+- A proper debug console (even read-only logs would do)
+- Compile-time error visibility
+- Call history to see what’s going on under the hood

+Right now, we’re flying blind.

 ---

 ## Final Takeaways

-1. **Understand your protocol**—SSE is special; treat it like streaming, not static JSON
+1. SSE is special; treat it like streaming, not static JSON
-2. **Validate ID types**—Python MCP is technically spec‑correct, but connector consumers may expect strings instead of just integers (On fix list)
+2. Python MCP is technically spec‑correct, but connector consumers may expect strings instead of just integers (On fix list)
-3. **Use community and docs**—MCP design rationale and Power Platform behaviour are key context
-4. **Push for better tooling**—Microsoft, your design‑time experience for connectors needs a revolution
+3. Community matters.
+Without the forum and GitHub threads, we’d still be guessing.
+4. Microsoft: sort your tools out.
+This could be a brilliant platform—if we could just see what it’s doing.

 ---